 From the examples I’ve seen, people let their condition be their main characteristic.
 Everything else about them becomes irrelevant and in my opinion, it shouldn’t be this way.
 If you are suffering with an illness, you need to remember the other aspects to your identity.
 Did you love playing netball before you got ill?
 Were you crazily interested in outer space?
 Then let this become a major part of you again.
 Let what you love be part of your identity.
 And you can tell the world.
 You can post this on Instagram or Twitter or wherever you like.
 It’s important.
 It’s you.

-I know that staying well or getting better may be the main focus for you, but staying happy and positive will help too and you can do this by remember who you are without that condition.
+I know that staying well or getting better may be the main focus for you, but staying happy and positive will help too and you can do this by remembering who you are without that condition.
 Think about what you love.
 Get involved with what you love.

 You may have something but you also have so much more.
 You are not your condition.